metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 Examples: "18th century novelist", "19th century Belgian playwright" or "Nigerian Africanfuturist writer"

 #### Group
-Use this for groups of Authors, like [collective pseudonyms](https://en.wikipedia.org/wiki/Category:Collective_pseudonyms) (pseudonyms used by multiple individuals), [house pseudonyms](https://en.wikipedia.org/wiki/Pen_name#Collective_names) (owned by a publisher and used by the writers working for them) and similar.
+Use this for groups of Authors, like [collective pseudonyms](https://en.wikipedia.org/wiki/Category:Collective_pseudonyms) (pseudonyms used by multiple individuals), [house pseudonyms](https://en.wikipedia.org/wiki/Pen_name#Collective_names) (owned by a publisher and used by the writers working for them) and similar.<br>

 #### Persona
 Sometimes Authors create characters and also write under that name, whilst giving this character things like a backstory or have them appear in their work.